streathamchess/streathamchess.github.io/join.md

 layout: default
 ---

-Anyone can join our Wednesday afternoon [White Lion chess group](/about/venues.html#whitelion) and there’s nothing to pay.
+Anyone can join our Tuesday afternoon [White Lion chess group](/about/venues.html#whitelion) and there’s nothing to pay.
 If it’s full-on, league chess that you want, you can choose one of two membership options to suit you – annual subscription or game fee.
 As an annual subscription member you pay just half of the full subscription in your first season.